matc-thaher/website/research.md

   that observations of dwarf spheroidals favour as flat cores, the so-called cusp-core problem
   <a href="https://doi.org/10.1088/0004-637X/742/1/20" target="_blank" rel="noopener">
   (Walker &amp; Pe&ntilde;arrubia, 2011)</a>.
-My current project uses FDM cosmological simulations, run with GAMER-2 and GIZMO, to study halos in the mass range 10<sup>9</sup>-10<sup>10</sup> M<sub>&#9737;</sub>.
+My current project uses FDM cosmological simulations, run with GAMER-2 (a visualization of the FDM simulation is shown alongside) and GIZMO, to study halos in the mass range
+  10<sup>9</sup>-10<sup>10</sup> M<sub>&#9737;</sub>.
 Initial conditions are generated with MUSIC and axionCAMB, and dark matter halos are identified and characterised with the phase-space halo finder Rockstar.
 By comparing FDM and N-body (CDM-like) runs at matched